BYU-ITC-210/remote-conflict-avoid/README.md

 The `ADMIN_SECRET` is the secret an admin should use to get permissions to remove students from lists.

+You may use the `.env.example` file as a template to create a `.env` file which will be loaded automatically.
+If you desire to change anything using the `.env` file, the server will need to restart.

 ## The `/controllers/servers.js` file

 This is the file you must create in order for your site to actually display things.
 It doesn't have to be long.
 It only has to look like this: